vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 While the decisions that led to me sleeping late and waking up late were based on a deliberate trade-off, I miscalculated some aspects of the trade-off, and I should keep this in mind in the future.

+## 2025-09-02 overnight into 2025-09-03

+I went to sleep rather late, at about 2:27 AM, due to staying up late to finish a few tasks (some planned, some unplanned).
+I woke up at 9:25 AM.
+After waking up I felt both physically and cognitively a little fatigued.
+I noticed that my typing speed and accuracy were a little lower than usual, and my willpower was also on the low end.
+I ended up spending a lot of time doing typing practice, more than I should have, and it felt addictive like a game.